 Whether you’re traveling around or live in a European country, here are a few tips on how to avoid ATM fees:

-Find a bank account that doesn’t charge them: Some banks—particularly digital-only or newer banks—offer a number of free withdrawals every month.
+Find a bank account that doesn’t charge them.
+Some banks—particularly digital-only ones—offer a number of free withdrawals every month.

-Stick to bank-owned ATMs: “Independent” ATMs (the kind that you might find in off-the-beaten-track locations or inside and around small convenience stores) are more likely to charge you fees for using their service.
+Stick to bank-owned ATMs.
+“Independent” ATMs (the kind that you might find in off-the-beaten-track locations or inside and around small convenience stores) are more likely to charge you fees for using their service.
 They’re also more likely to be tampered with, making them less secure than their branch counterparts.

-Be tactical with withdrawals: If your account only gives you free withdrawals when using your own bank’s ATM, planning ahead to stop and take out money every time you see your own ATM can feel inconvenient, but worth the money saved.
+Be tactical with withdrawals.
+If your account only gives you free withdrawals when using branch ATMs, planning ahead to stop and take out money every time you see one may be worth the money saved.
 If your bank gives you a limited number of free withdrawals per month, take out larger sums and store the excess at home to avoid carrying lots of cash with you.

-Pay by debit card where you can: Naturally, the fewer cash payments you make, the less cash you need.
-Make it last by spending the money you do have only in small “cash only” venues like markets—or, opt to pay by card, try going contactless or make mobile payments everywhere else.
+Pay by debit card where you can.
+Naturally, the fewer cash payments you make, the less cash you need.
+Make it last by spending the money you do have only in small, “cash only” venues like markets.
+Then, opt to pay by card, try going contactless, or make mobile payments everywhere else.

 What is an ATM fee reimbursement?